ay001-web/Simon-Game/README.md

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute this project for learning purposes.

 ---

 ## 🙌 Acknowledgements

 Inspired by the classic **Simon electronic memory game**.
 Built as part of frontend development practice and portfolio projects.

 ---

-⭐ If you liked this project, consider starring the repository to support my work.
+⭐ *If you found this project useful, consider starring the repository.*